 - Knowledge of biblical and historical foundations of sacramental theology from the perspective of more than one Christian tradition.

 - Experience in teaching the course matter.

-To apply, candidates should send a cover letter that includes important background information, a general philosophy of education and teaching, and an explanation of their desire to teach at IWS, along with a vita.
-Nominators should secure approval from a candidate before sending a letter of nomination that includes the candidate’s contact information.
+To apply, candidates should send 1) a cover letter that includes a general philosophy of education and teaching, as well as an explanation of their desire to teach at IWS, and 2) a curriculum vita that includes important background information.